dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-no-double-gets.md

 # No Double Gets (ember-no-double-gets)

-Errors if there is more than one set for an object in a single block.
+Errors if there is more than one get for an object in a single block.

 **Note:** This rule assumes [use-ember-get-set](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/use-ember-get-and-set.md) is also enabled otherwise it will not work.
 TODO: make this work for `this.get` as well.